 Pure peat substrates are prohibited for breeding planting stock.
-Propagation substrates for seedlings (incl. soil presses, trays and term crops) may contain up to a maximum of 70% peat.
+Propagation substrates for seedlings (incl. soil presses and plug trays) may contain up to a maximum of 70% peat.
 From 1 January 2025, as per Part II, Art.
-3.6.2, Page 117, the propagation substrate may only contain up to a maximum of 60% peat.
-The composition of substrates for potted crops of kitchen herbs is regulated as per Part II, Chap.
-3.6, Page 116.
+2.1.2.3, Page 69, the propagation substrate may only contain up to a maximum of 60% peat.
+Substrates for term crops, trays and "advanced" seedlings in vegetable and berry cultivation (as per Part II, Art.
+3.1.2, Page 118 and Part II, Art.
+3.2.9, Page 119) must not contain peat.
+The composition of substrates for potted crops of kitchen herbs is regulated as per Part II, Art.
+2.1.2.3, Page 69.
 Peat substitute products may only be blended with auxiliary inputs that are given on the FiBL Input List.
 It is recommended that peat should be used with restraint for the cultivation of seedlings.
+The requirements for mixtures produced by farming operations are regulated as per Part II, Art.
+2.1.2.2, Page 68.